-The remaining 90% of weapon technicians serve as logistics and morale supporters for the battle elites, on their side, and as easy prey on the other.
-Finally, as firepower multipliers (artillerists and such) on both sides.
+The remaining 90% of weapon technicians?
+They serve as logistics and morale supporters of battle elites, on their side, and as easy prey on the other; finally, as firepower multipliers (artillerists and such) on both sides.
 Whether in peace or in war, battle elites do the close-up killing and the rest do the dying.

 Battle elites cannot bring their aggression under control.
-This makes them valuable assets on the battlefield and expensive criminals elsewhere.
-Everyone shares some battle elite traits, even though most of us keep ours under strict control.
-Call it good manners, good taste, conscience, civility, delicacy, decadence or mere cowardice.
-Most of us are not hard-wired to thrive on the battlefield and in bar fights, the way battle elites are.
+This makes them valuable assets on the battlefield and expensive criminals everywhere else.
+We all shared some battle elite traits, even though most of us keep ours under strict control.
+Call it good manners, good taste, conscience, civility, delicacy, decadence or mere cowardice: most of us are not hard-wired to thrive on the battlefield and in bar fights, the way battle elites are.

-· The Dirty Dozen: born warriors, gunmen, bullies and outcasts who often outgrow their aggression with a proper maturity and loving-kindness.
+· The Dirty Dozen of born warriors, gunmen, bullies and outcasts who often outgrow their aggression with a proper maturity and loving-kindness.

 · The Himmler Subgroup: primarily civilians, ostensibly good parents, spouses, neighbors and administrators—and quite often, brilliant cowards.
 Charming and seductive as long as it suits them, they look forward to wreaking havoc on a world of Others they have grown to despise.
 They seek the highest rungs of power from which they may get away with as much mayhem as possible, shielded by their rank.